-Hyland suggests practicing the following meditation regularly, which will make it easier to access when you’re anxious in the moment: “Picture yourself on a river bank or outside in a favorite park, field, or beach.
+“Picture yourself on a river bank or outside in a favorite park, field or beach.
 Watch leaves pass by on the river or clouds pass by in the sky.
-Assign [your] emotions, thoughts, [and] sensations to the clouds and leaves, and just watch them float by.”
+Assign [your] emotions, thoughts [and] sensations to the clouds and leaves, and just watch them float by.”

 This is very different from what people typically do.
-Typically, we assign emotions, thoughts, and physical sensations certain qualities and judgments, such as good or bad, right or wrong, Hyland says.
+Typically, we assign emotions, thoughts and physical sensations certain qualities and judgments, such as good or bad, right or wrong, Hyland said.
 And this often amplifies anxiety.
-Remember: “It is all just information.”
+Remember that “it is all just information.”

-Explains Hyland: “I have had patients come back after months or years and say they still have that card on their mirror or up on their car dash, and it helps them.”
+“I have had patients come back after months or years and say that they still have that card on their mirror or up on their car dash, and it helps them.”

 Anxiety can produce a lot of negative chatter.
-Tell yourself “positive coping statements,” says Deibler.
+Tell yourself “positive coping statements,” Deibler said.
 For instance, you might say, “this anxiety feels bad, but I can use strategies to manage it.”

-“When people are anxious, they are usually obsessing about something that might occur in the future,” Corboy says.
-Instead, pause, breathe, and pay attention to what’s happening right now, he said.
+“When people are anxious, they are usually obsessing about something that might occur in the future,” Corboy said.
+Instead, pause, breathe and pay attention to what’s happening right now, he said.
 Even if something serious is happening, focusing on the present moment will improve your ability to manage the situation, he added.

-When you’re feeling anxious, it’s also helpful to focus your attention on a “meaningful, goal-directed activity,” says Corboy.
-He suggests asking yourself what you’d be doing if you weren’t anxious.
+When you’re feeling anxious, it’s also helpful to focus your attention on a “meaningful, goal-directed activity,” Corboy said.
+He suggested asking yourself what you’d be doing if you weren’t anxious.

-“The bottom line is," he says, “get busy with the business of life.
+“The bottom line is, get busy with the business of life.
 Don’t sit around focusing on being anxious—nothing good will come of that.”